RkSnehe/muon/README.md

-Plotter code to extract the muon informations from the CORSIKA simulation output for conversion from binary file to root file.
+After simulation of Extensive Air Shower using the CORSIKA Monte Carlo simulation.We have used the plotter code available in the COAST interface and modify the code a bit to extract the muon informations from the simulation output binary file to convert into root file.
+The KEmuon.txt file is the said plotter code.
+The  muon multiplicity per shower as well as its average KE are extracted.

-Code for plotting the histogram from the root file.
+For the plotting of histogram, we wrote a ROOT macro to read the root file and fill the histogram with necessary information required by accessing the required branches.
+The trial.cpp is for reading the muon multiplicity, for KE we can edit the code to access the branch containing the average KE.